rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

 ## Example Apps

-There are example backend services available in Python, Spring Boot and ASP.NET Web API.
+There are [example backend services](./examples) available in Python, PHP, Spring Boot, ASP.NET Web API.

-In `examples/rabbitmq_auth_backend_django` there's a very simple Django app that can be used for authentication.
-On Debian / Ubuntu you should be able to run start.sh to launch it after installing the python-django package.
-It's really not designed to be anything other than an example.

-In `examples/rabbitmq_auth_backend_spring_boot` there's a Spring Boot app that can be used for authentication.
-You'll need Java 1.8 and Maven to run it.
-It's really not designed to be anything other than an example.

-In `examples/rabbitmq_auth_backend_webapi_dotnet` is a very minimalistic ASP.NET Web API application that rabbitmq-auth-backend-http can authenticate against.You'll need .NET 4.5 and Visual Studio to run it It's really not designed to be anything other than an example.

-See `examples/README` for slightly more information.
+See [examples README](./examples/README.md) for more information.

 ## Building from Source